PintaProject/user-guide/docs/move.md

 !!!
 Note
     The checkerboard pattern that remains after pixels are moved indicates that the region is transparent and serves as a visual cue (is not actually part of the image).

-4. Right Click the mouse and hold the button to rotate the image (Example position **C**) the desired rotation amount.
+4. Right click and drag the selection to rotate the selected outline (Example position **C**) by the desired rotation amount.

     ![Move selected image final](img/movepixelsc.png)